Jamster3000/The-Coding-Corner-Tutorials/Web Dev/PortfolioWebsite/README.md

     font-size: 24px;
 }
 ```
 comes in.
-First part you're telling it to apply the colour and font size to the .logo class, then this CSS is only applied to the elements inside the <div> if that element is <h1>.
+First part you're telling it to apply the colour and font size to the .logo class, then this CSS is only applied to the elements inside the /<div> if that element is /<h1>.

 ```css